Sneak Peek: Pantone’s 2022 Color Trend Predictions

 - Orange is associated with good value, helping customers view your brand as low-cost.

 - Pink is known to be calming or even draining.
 Certain shades of pink can calm people down for 30 minutes, and even longer depending on the hue.

 - Though white has a modern appeal and brings to mind modern, luxury brands like Apple, too much of a white monochromatic palette can actually bore people.

 At the beginning of each year, the Pantone Color Institute chooses one color that it believes will dominate the trends of that year.
 Lucky for all you early birds, Pantone also makes some predictions ahead of time in conjunction with New York Fashion Week.
 Leatrice Eiseman, Executive Director of the Pantone Color Institute said this about the spring/summer 2022 palette:

 “Colors for Spring/Summer 2022 bring together our competing desires for comforting familiarity and joyful adventure through a range of soothing and timeless colors, along with joyous hues that celebrate playfulness.
 As we enter this new landscape where fashion rules no longer apply, hues for Spring/Summer 2022 allow us to mix and marry as we please, encouraging the exploration of new chromatic realities, and opening the door for personalized style and spontaneous color statements.”

 Ready to try it out?
 We’ve had some fun designing trendy color 2022 palettes using coolors.co.
-Look at the following palettes for inspiration and then try it out yourself.
+Check out the following palettes for inspiration and then try them out yourself.